Improved Distributed $\Delta$-Coloring: Algorithmic Preliminaries Notation Algorithmic Preliminaries Notation

-This section uses the technique in a simple setting.
-We continue with list coloring results.
 In the $(\deg+1)$ list coloring problem each node $v$ has a list $L(v)$ of available colors with $|L(v)|\geq \deg(v)+1$.
 The objective is to properly color the graph such that each node picks a color from its list. \begin{theorem}[\cite{fraigniaud15} +\cite{Elkin17}] There is a deterministic distributed algorithm that solves the $(\deg+1)$ list coloring problem in time $O\big(\sqrt{\Delta\log\Delta}\cdot\logstar \Delta\big)$ given a $O(\Delta^2)$ coloring of the graph. \end{theorem}

+By iterating through the color classes and greedily picking colors we obtain the following. \begin{theorem}[\cite{panconesi1992improved}] Given a weak \emph{$\big(d(n),c(n)\big)$-network-decomposition} one can solve the $(\deg+1)$ list coloring problem in time $O(c(n)\cdot (d(n)+1))$.
+In particular $(\deg+1)$ list coloring can be solved in $2^{O(\sqrt{\log n})}$ rounds. \end{theorem}